+When SubPicCpbFlag is equal to 1, the nominal CPB removal time of access unit n tr,n( n ) is set to the nominal CPB removal time of the last decoding unit in access unit n, the CPB removal time of access unit n tr( n ) is set to the CPB removal time of the last decoding unit in access unit n.

+NOTE 2 – When SubPicCpbFlag is equal to 0, each decoding unit is an access unit, hence the nominal CPB removal time and the CPB revmoal time of access unit n are the nominal CPB removal time and the CPB removal time of decoding unit n.

+At CPB removal time of decoding unit m, the decoding unit is instantaneously decoded.

 C.3 Operation of the decoded picture buffer (DPB)

 The decoded picture buffer contains picture storage buffers.
 Each of the picture storage buffers may contain a decoded picture that is marked as "used for reference" or is held for future output.
 Prior to initialization, the DPB is empty (the DPB fullness is set to zero).
-The following steps of the subclauses of this subclause all happen instantaneously at tr( n ) and in the sequence listed except subclause C.3.2.
+The following steps of the subclauses of this subclause happen in the sequence listed.

 C.3.1 Removal of pictures from the DPB

-The removal of pictures from the DPB before decoding of the current picture (but after parsing the slice header of the first slice of the current picture) proceeds as follows.
+The removal of pictures from the DPB before decoding of the current picture (but after parsing the slice header of the first slice of the current picture) happens instantaneously at the CPB removal time of the first decoding unit of access unit n (containing the current picture) and proceeds as follows.

 The decoding process for reference picture set as specified in subclause 8.3.2 is invoked.